 Grantees will need to provide documentation for any single matching gift of $25,000 or more.
 Grantees will agree to retain documentation on all matching gifts for a period of three years post-grant and will provide documentation on all gifts if requested by the administrators of this fund.

-Grantee agrees to submit an Interim Progress Report when the project is 50% complete.
-The interim report must be submitted online, and the report shall describe the status of the project and all expenditures made from Grant funds, and shall report on Grantee’s compliance with the terms of this Agreement.
+Grantee agrees to make an Interim Progress Report when the project is 50% complete.
+The interim report can be in the form of a debriefing by conference call or video conference, an email message, or an online form.
+The report shall describe the status of the project and all expenditures made from Grant funds, and shall report on Grantee’s compliance with the terms of this Agreement.

 Grant recipients will be required to sign a contract agreeing to the conditions of the NFSP.
 Other grant conditions include: